collective/install.plone.dependencies/README.rst

 *install.plone.dependencies* is a script with the aim of making the install of dependencies for Plone easier for beginners.

-Currently this script is tested with Ubuntu 12.04, 12.10, 13.04 and Debian 6 [Squezze]
+Currently this script is tested with Ubuntu 12.04, 12.10, 13.04,Debian 7 [Wheezy] and Centos 6.3

 Usage
 ------